-The Bachelor of Surveying degree may be awarded as a Pass degree, Honours Class I, or Honours Class II in two divisions.
+The Bachelor of Surveying or the Bachelor of Surveying Science degree may be awarded as a Pass degree, Honours Class I, or Honours Class II in two divisions.
 Honours are awarded in recognition of superior performance throughout the course.

 Students wishing to become Registered Surveyors after graduation are advised to gain practical experience under a Registered Surveyor.
 Some reduction in the period of practical experience required before registration may be granted because of practical experience gained during the University course, provided the New South Wales Surveyors' Board is informed in the prescribed manner.
 Details are obtainable from the Registrar, Surveyors' Board, Department of Lands, Bridge Street, Sydney 2000.
 The degree of Bachelor of Surveying confers exemption from all written examinations of the Surveyors' Board.
+In the case of the Bachelor of Surveying Science degree the New South Wales Surveyor's Board may require additional subjects for registration.

-Students enrolled in the Bachelor of Surveying degree course are required to equip themselves with an electronic calculator.
+Students enrolled in either course are required to equip themselves with an electronic calculator.
 Details of the features required are available from the School.